-In September 2014, I resided in an artist studio in Tabriz, Iran for a month.
-As a visual and performing artist, what I was able to share in public was restricted.
-Furthermore, as a female visual and performing artist, the use of my voice in public performance was restricted.
+In September 2014 Helga Fassonaki resided in an artist studio in Tabriz, Iran for a month.
+As a visual and performing artist, what she was able to share in public was restricted.
+Furthermore, as a female performing artist, the use of her voice in public performance was restricted.

-The artists participating (receive and performing my scores) include Gabie Strong (Los Angeles, CA), Kali Z Fasteau (NYC, NY), Kelly Jayne Jones (London, UK), Heather Leigh (Glasgow, Scotland), Jenny Graf (Baltimore, MD / Norrebro, Denmark), Marcia Bassett (Brooklyn, NY), Chiara Giovando (Los Angeles, CA), Shana Palmer (Baltimore, MD), Purple Pilgrims (North Island, NZ), Rachael Melanson (London, UK), Christina Carter (Austin, Texas), Ashley Paul (London, UK), Angeline Chirnside + Hermione Johnson (Auckland, NZ), Matana Roberts (NYC, NY), and Rachel Shearer (Auckland, NZ), and Kathleen Kim (Los Angeles, CA)
+The original recipients of Fassonaki’s scores include Kali Z Fasteau (NYC, NY), Kelly Jayne Jones (London, UK), Heather Leigh (Glasgow, Scotland), Jenny Gräf (Copenhagen, Denmark), Zaïmph (Brooklyn, NY), Chiara Giovando (Los Angeles, CA), Shana Palmer (Baltimore, MD), Purple Pilgrims (North Island, NZ), Rachael Melanson (London, UK), Christina Carter (Austin, Texas), Gabie Strong (Los Angeles, CA), Ashley Paul (London, UK), Angeline Chirnside (Auckland, NZ), Matana Roberts (NYC, NY), Rachel Shearer with Beth Ducklingmonster (Auckland, NZ), and Kathleen Kim (Los Angeles, CA).